KevinJayData/paceline/README.md

 # Paceline Take Home

+Welcome to my Paceline take home github page.
+The overarching goal of this assignment is to showcase my python progamming, statistical, data visualization, and communication skills.

+The goal of the analysis is to determine if the `Increased Rewards` population had any behavioral changes compared to the `Control` population regarding how often they claimed their rewards after hitting a weekly streak.

+Don't miss out on the rest of my [profile](https://github.com/KevinJayData) and [website](https://www.kevinjaydata.com/)!

 ## How to navigate
-- `app.py` is the main file that runs everything else.
-Start here.
-- `graphs.py` shows all of my graphing work.
-- `graphs_dir/` contains all of my graph outputs
 - `README.md` is what you are looking at now!
 This will contain all of my written notes, graphs, results, etc...
+- `app.py` is the main file that runs everything.
+Start here if you're looking for code.
+- `graphs.py` shows all of my data visualization work.
+- `graphs_dir/` contains all of my graph outputs, including some that didn't make it to to the README.
-- `requirements.txt` provides all package versions for your local virtual env.
+- `requirements.txt` provides all package versions for your local virtual env if you want to clone this.

 ### Sections